 The MRI images collected for each HCP subject are notably high in spatial resolution and (for fMRI and MEG) in temporal resolution as well.
-Coupled with the long scan duration for each modality, the resultant image data files are very large.
+Coupled with the long scan duration for each modality and some of the processing results we are making available, the resultant image data files and datasets are very large.
 This "big data" is generally a good thing, enabling researchers to conduct types of data analyses that have never before been possible.
 However, the sheer size of the imaging data generated by the HCP protocol requires some special considerations:

 If you choose to obtain your data via download, prepare for long download times.
-The HCP using an optimized download client (Aspera) to make downloading as fast as possible, even when multiple users are downloading at the same time.
+The HCP uses an optimized download client (Aspera) to make downloading as fast as possible, even when multiple users are downloading at the same time.
 However, depending on the amount of data you are downloading and your internet bandwidth, you may experience lengthy download times.

 Housing the data will require a large amount of disk space.
-Even data on a few subjects (total data/subject: ~10 GB unprocessed, ~20 GB preprocessed, which includes ICA-FIX rfMRI) could fill up your hard drive quickly!
+Even data on a few subjects (total data/subject: ~10 GB unprocessed, ~40 GB preprocessed) could fill up your hard drive quickly!
 Consider just how much data you need to "try out" the data, or do the analysis you want to do, and download just what you need.
 If you want all the data, consider ordering "Connectome in a Box" (see below) or accessing data through Amazon S3.